-10. Loan forgiveness
+10. Student loan forgiveness

 There are various programs purporting to forgive all or some of your federal student loans if you work in certain fields or for certain types of employers.
 The operative word being: purport.

-Public Service Loan Forgiveness is a fairly new federal program that forgives any student debt remaining after 10 years of qualifying payments for people in government, nonprofit and other public service jobs.
+Public Service Loan Forgiveness is a fairly new federal program that forgives any student debt remaining after 10 years of qualifying payments for people in government, nonprofit, and other public service jobs.
 And there’s a lot of misinformation out there making forgiveness appear to be a viable option for just about anyone.

-Best advice: Don’t count on your loans to be forgiven, canceled or paid off for you.
+Best advice: Don’t count on your loans to be forgiven, canceled, or paid off for you.
 However, an astonishing act of kindness would be amazing, right?